Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

-b.
-Legal, administrative and set-up costs: $1,200 to $2,995 (depending on the lender)

 These are with regards to the legal cost of registering of the mortgage on title – including all other lender, administrative and other fees.
-Note this fee was recently increased to $1,750.
+Note this fee was recently increased to $1,795, in March 2018.

 It is unavoidable – part of our mortgage laws.
 Whether you are getting a Home Equity Line Of Credit (HELOC), ‘normal’ mortgage or reverse mortgage – you must pay a lawyer to register the mortgage on title – regardless of what type of mortgage you are getting.

-A lot of people forget when they first bought a home that they incurred these costs and had to involve a lawyer – as a reverse mortgage is still technically a mortgage, a lawyer must be involved to place the mortgage on title.
+A lot of people forget when they first bought a home that they incurred these costs and had to involve a mortgage lawyer – as a reverse mortgage is still technically a mortgage, a lawyer must be involved to place the mortgage on title.

 Again – like independent legal advice – these costs are deducted from the amount that you receive.

-The new text